Blog

 What Is Olaparib?

 Olaparib (pronounced [oh LAP a rib]) is also known by the brand name, Lynparza.
 It is an antineoplastic (anticancer) drug that belongs to a class called PARP inhibitors, and it may be prescribed alone or in combination with other anticancer drugs like bevacizumab (Avastin).
-Lynparza is a type of chemotherapy.
+Lynparza is a targeted anticancer therapy (a PARP inhibitor).
+It is not considered traditional cytotoxic chemotherapy.

 Speak to a Chemo Specialist